Terralego/TerraVisu/install/README.rst

 * **Optional** : if you want to use external database, prepare a postgresql 11+ (15 recommended) postgis2.5 (3.3 recommended) database with postgis enabled, and a dedicated user.

-    You can use external database by commenting postgres container and volume references in docker-compose.yml, and set variables :
+    You can use external database by commenting postgres container and volume references in docker-compose.yml, and set variables in your conf/visu.env file :
         * POSTGRES_HOST
         * POSTGRES_PORT
         * POSTGRES_USER